 In Virginia Beach, there are two state parks, as well as natural areas and wildlife refuges with miles of easy hiking trails and nature trails.

 All of the Virginia Beach hiking trails here are on natural surfaces, like sand, dirt and gravel, even wooden boardwalks.
-However, there are fantastic paved trails, too.
+However, there are nice paved trails, too.

 Consider the three-mile stretch of Virginia Beach boardwalk, as well as Mount Trashmore, a popular city park that was once an abandoned landfill.